Courtland, Virginia: Architecture

 The Southampton County Courthouse was built in June 1834 in a modest version of the Jeffersonian Classical style.
 The brick structure includes a Colonial Revival style pediment and four-columned portico were added in 1924.
 Located across from the courthouse on Main Street, Mahone's Tavern was built around 1796 in the Federal style.
 The two-story tavern is built on a hall-parlor plan and has a balcony over the front door, as well as a two-story inset porch.
 Next door to Mahone's Tavern, the c.
 1820 Bell House is decorated with sawn trim and other folk Victorian elements.

 Across Main Street from the courthouse, the Rochelle-Prince House was built in 1814 and expanded in 1817.
 It has been restored with a shake shingle roof by the Southampton County Historical Society.
 Located on Main Street near Courtland United Methodist, Seven Gables is a c.
 1790 house that has been expanded.
 The Briggs-Manry house also dates to c.
 1790 but was moved from its original location.
 Also moved to its current location in Courtland, the Rebecca Vaughan House is a three-bay frame dwelling dating to c.
 1790.
 Originally located in Southampton County, the Vaughn House was moved to the Southampton Agriculture & Forestry Museum and Heritage Village in 2004 and restored for its connection to Nat Turner's rebellion.

 The core of Coutland's business district consists of early 20th-century one and two-story buildings facing Main Street.
 The Courtland Town Hall is a former brick service station dating to c.
 1930.
 The Masonic Lodge is also located along Main Street; it is a two-story frame building that dates to the late 19th century.
 Along the railroad is an abandoned Birdsong peanut processing facility with a large warehouse and silos.

 The Courland Rosenwald School, built in 1928 and 1929, is restored as a community center.
 It is an example of the “Two Teacher Community School, To Face East or West Only (Floor Plan No. 20)" standardized Rosenwald school designs by architect Samuel Smith.
 It is listed on the National Register of Historic Places.
 Mahone's Tavern, the Rochelle-Prince House, and the Rebecca Vaughan House are also listed on the National Register of Historic Places.

 Parks and recreation

-The Nottoway River Board Landing in Courland provides access to fishing and boating on the Nottoway River.
+The Nottoway River Board Landing in Courtland provides access to fishing and boating on the Nottoway River.